Killer Whales Put On A Show For Whale Watchers On Monterey Bay

 This weekend, there were at least a dozen orcas frolicking about.
 The video was shot after they had just finished feeding on a calf.

 “They get playful and social when they are full,” says Black.
-“You’ll see lots of ail flips and the young ones chasing each other.
+“You’ll see lots of tail flips and the young ones chasing each other.

 Despite their killer reputation, orcas are very social.
 When they feed they get together with other families, greeting and mixing.